Popaulol/BBf/README.md

 A Function is a collection of instuctions inside curly braces.
 Every function gets a numeric ID starting with 0, depending on the order they are defined in.
 When local functions are created they will override the Function IDs starting at 0 again but you are still able to access functions on the global level using the ? and % instructions.
 If a empty function {} is written, it will increment the counter of current functions but won't override the function at the current value.
-Calling A undefined function should yield a runtime error.
+Calling a undefined function should yield a runtime error.

 ### Syscalls
 When the syscall instruction § is invoked it will call the syscall with the ID in the A register followed by the Arguments 6 for the registers B through G.